Library and learning facilities

 Access for external users

-Unfortunately, we are unable to provide access to our services and libraries to external users during the COVID 19 situation.
+Unfortunately, we are still unable to provide access to our services and libraries to external users due to some remaining COVID restrictions.
 Registered visitors will be updated when we are able to reopen to visitors.

 Liverpool Hope University allows access and borrowing rights to some categories of external users.
 Visit our access for external users page to find out how we can help you.
 Please note that access to visitors is restricted during certain times of the year, such as the exam period in April and May, so please check before any visit.